azophy/naivechain-php/README.md

 As you can guess, both class are where the actual BlockChain definition is.
 Its quite straightforward, so I guess you wouldn't have many troubles reading it yourself.
 And I suggest to read Hartikk's original article first if you haven't

 ## the "controller" section
-Despite the actual BlockChain definition is quite easy to understanding, many portion of what making BlockChain difficult to understand is actualy in the protocol implementation.
+Despite the actual BlockChain definition is quite easy to understand, many portions of what make BlockChain difficult to understand is actualy the protocol implementation.
 The last section is where the Socket Server is actually initiated, and also the place where the incoming request is processed.
 Unlike Hartikk's aproach which use separate server to handle P2P and blockhain queries, here I decided to combine both into one request handler.

 Currently I only implemented 6 queries: